Activities and Attractions at The Crystal Coast

 Just across the street from the museum is the Watercraft Center where volunteers actively build and restore boats in an effort to preserve The Crystal Coast’s tradition of “backyard boat-building.”
 The Watercraft center also is home to the “Boat in a Day” program, an opportunity for families to build and take home a six-foot boat, known locally as a Harkers Island skiff.

-Delving into the rich cultural history of The Crystal Coast, The History Place showcases historical treasures from artifacts chronicling the area’s indigenous Native American peoples to an on site Civil War library with a detailed genealogical record for the area.
+Delving into the rich cultural history of The Crystal Coast, the History Museum of Carteret County showcases historical treasures from artifacts chronicling the area’s indigenous Native American peoples to an on site Civil War library with a detailed genealogical record for the area.
 Patrons of the museum step into another era in the Historical Rooms exhibit marking the fads and fashions that were popular during the early years of The Crystal Coast.
-Records of an eccentric past adorn every corner, from a carriage used to chauffeur local confederate army spy, Emeline Pigott, arrested while carrying 30 pounds of mail and food under her skirts to an odd metal contraption that women once used to make their derriere’s appear more “womanly.”
+Records of an eccentric past adorn every corner, from a carriage used to chauffeur local confederate army spy, Emeline Pigott, arrested while carrying 30 pounds of mail and food under her skirts in an odd metal contraption that women once used to make their derriere’s appear more “womanly.”

 Beaufort Historic Site